 Jobs in computer science are a key contributor to a successful workforce.
 By 2020, computer occupations are projected to add 3.4 million new jobs across the United States, according to the Bureau of Labor Statistics.
-To meet this growing demand, the City of Boise, the Boise Public Library and Trailhead have partnered together on BoiseCodes – an innovative program that provides easily accessible opportunities to learn to code and keep skills sharp.
+In addition to this, STEM fields (Science, Technology, Engineering, and Math) make up nearly 1/5 of open jobs in Idaho, according to Idaho Department of Labor.
+To meet these growing demands, the City of Boise and the Boise Public Library have developed BoiseCodes – an innovative program that provides easily accessible opportunities to learn to code, explore STEM fields, and keep skills sharp.

 - Provide coding education for all ages and skillsets

 - Build a digitally-literate workforce to fulfill current and future industry needs

 - Attract and retain new business and a skilled workforce

 - Support collaboration, growth and innovation between industry and community